 Haha.
 I guess I don't really know what I'm doing.
 I just try to pack in as much story as I can, since I have so much I want to tell.
 It's something I picked up while doing the Copper comics.
 I became really resourceful with the space I had.
 The first issue was also supposed to be 20-25 pages, and I cut it down to 31 from a script that ran to 40.
 The way it's looking, I think the issues might even get bigger as they go…

 Hervé: From the samples of Daisy Kutter that I have seen, it seems that you've plotted the story pretty tight and used standard but effective pacing and story building techniques.
-Are you also confortable with looser plots and more introspections?
+Are you also comfortable with looser plots and more introspection?

 Hervé: What are your long term plans for Daisy Kutter?

 Hmm.
 I dunno.
 I'm just playing it by ear now.

 Hervé: What else are you working on right now?

 Besides freelance illustration work for magazines and such to pay the bills, I am also developing my next graphic novel project.
 This one, I want to do all at once, in one shot.
 It was my intention with Daisy from the beginning, although doing a mini-series has really helped me pace myself…